nareshmaharaj-consultant/aerospike_udf/README.md

 demoJobs=false
 ...
 ```
-By not using the demo, you would fallback to the default reader configuration which is
+By disabling the demo mode, we revert to the default reader configuration which is
-an aggregation query, filtering on Country, Segment and Product in order to produce
+an *"aggregation query, filtering on Country, Segment and Product in order to produce
 a tax aggregation report for Technology products sold in the Enterprise business segment
-of Italy.
+of Italy"*.

 ![img.png](out/artifacts/img.png)